Help Build and Maintain Ice Age Trail in Dane County

 Prairie Burns: March and April have fewer regularly scheduled workdays because this is burn season for the chapter’s many acres of prairie as part of our stewardship work.
 Training /experience is generally required to participate in burns.
 One source of training is the Wisconsin Prescribed Fire Council.
 The class volunteers should take is S130-S190, Basic Wildland Firefighter and Prescribed Fire Training.

 Do you want to hike all of the Ice Age Trail in Dane County?
 Sign up to become a Dane Drifter!
 As a reward for completing all the county’s segments, you’ll receive a patch and recognition for your achievement.
 You can take as much time as you’d like to finish and enjoy the intrinsic rewards along the way.

-Complete the registration form [PDF] and send in the small fee.
+Complete the registration form (pdf) and send in the small fee.
 The form includes additional details, as well as a log for recording your progress.
-You can contact Gary or Kristi at [email protected] for more information.
+Contact Gary at [email protected] for more information.

 Ice Age Drift Newsletter

-Check out the current issue of our chapter newsletter, the Ice Age Drift.
-Spring_2017 [PDF]
+Check out the current and past issues of our chapter newsletter, the Ice Age Drift.

 Thousand-Miler WannaBes & Hikers’ Helpers